jcoreio/react-render-props-script-loader/README.md

 ### `children` (`?(state: State) => ?React.Node`)

 The render function.
-It will be passed the following props, and may return the content to display:
+It will be called with an object having the following props, and may return your desired content to display:

 * `loading` (`boolean`) - `true` iff the script is loading
 * `loaded` (`boolean`) - `true` iff the script successfully loaded